Mortificatio

 In the library

-Edinger establishes mortificatio as alchemy's most negative operation, characterised by darkness and death, yet dialectically oriented toward regeneration, with blackness as its definitive signature.
+Edinger establishes mortificatio as alchemy’s supreme negative operation, defined by blackness and destruction yet dialectically oriented toward regeneration.

 Edinger, Edward F., Anatomy of the Psyche: Alchemical Symbolism in Psychotherapy, 1985thesis